-The new group appears in the list of remote groups.
-Remote users in this group don't appear in the list of remote users until each remote user logs in.
+The new group appears in the list of remote groups, and all remote users in this group appear in the list of remote users.
 In this list, you can see details about the group as well as manage the group from the Actions menu.